quicwg/base-drafts/draft-ietf-quic-transport.md

 The fields in the MAX_STREAM_ID frame are as follows:

 Maximum Stream ID:
-: ID of the maximum peer-initiated stream ID for the connection.
+: ID of the maximum unidirectional or bidirectional (based on the second least signification bit of the stream id) peer-initiated stream ID for the connection.

 Loss or reordering can mean that a MAX_STREAM_ID frame can be received which states a lower stream limit than the client has previously received.